- Personal information we collect about you

-- Consultants, partners and service providers: We may need to share some personal information of event attendees with our consultants and partners to deliver some of the show services such as PR, catering and education programmes.
-This data may include your preferences (e.g. dietary requirements, educational qualifications, expertise and interests etc.) as necessary to provide these services to you.
+- Consultants, partners and service providers: We may share your information with our consultants and partners to deliver some of the show services such as PR, catering and education programmes.
+This data may include your preferences, e.g. dietary requirements, educational qualifications, expertise and interests etc. as necessary to provide these services to you.

-- Official show suppliers: We’ll share contact information (name, email, organisation, job title) of exhibitor coordinators and partners registered for the show, with selected official suppliers who provide key exhibiting services including internet, electricity, stand construction.
+- Official show suppliers: We may share contact information (name, email, organisation, job title) of exhibitors registered for the show, with selected official suppliers who provide key exhibiting services including internet, electricity, stand construction.
 View a list of all official suppliers for IMEX America here and for IMEX in Frankfurt here

-- Hospitality providers: We may share your contact information (name, email, organisation, job title) with selected exhibitors so they may invite you to hospitality events during the show
+- Hospitality providers: We may share contact information (name, email, organisation, job title) of hosted group leaders with selected exhibitors so they may invite you to hospitality events during the show

 - Other third-party suppliers: We also work with a number of other suppliers in our business e.g. IT and software companies, hosting and communications providers, payroll providers etc. to provide our services to you, who may need to process your data for us.
 All of our data processors are contracted to protect your information and comply with applicable data protection law.